corford/bash-utility-scripts/README.md

 Use `mirror-to-offsite.sh` as a generic way to mirror files & dirs (rsync style) to a remote host.
 Supports bandwidth limiting and works even for remote sftp only jails that don't support rsync.

-Use `housekeeping.sh` to automatically clean-up old backups once they have been encrypted and shipped off-site.
+Use `housekeeping.sh` to automatically clean up local copies of backups produced by the scripts above (once they have been encrypted and shipped off-site).